Iowa DOT ready for winter

 Place a winter survival kit in your vehicle.
 This kit should contain items to help sustain your life and the lives of your passengers should your vehicle become stranded during inclement weather.
 These items can include booster cables; a flashlight with fresh batteries; extra blankets and warm clothes; nonperishable, high-calorie food items; candles, matches, and a can for melting snow for drinking water; and a snow shovel.
 Sufficient supplies should be in the kit for all persons traveling in the vehicle.
 Carrying a mobile phone and charger in your vehicle is also advised for use during an emergency.

-Time to kick your winter driving skills into gear
+Kick your winter driving skills into gear

 The first snowfall and slick roads are a quick reminder that it’s time to re-evaluate and adjust your driving behaviors.